meetinthemiddle-be/security-headers-best-practise/README.md

 # HTTP security headers best practise (WORK IN PROGESS)
-The README for this repo contains a best practise cheat sheet for HTTP security headers The core of the project is a Python3 script to check compliance against a set of YAML-based spec sheets which you can adapt/adjust for your specific project needs.
+The core of this project is a Python 3 script that helps you check compliance against a baseline.
+The baseline is defined in code to make it easier to audit changes to them.

+Secondary purpose of the project is this README.
+The  table below a best practise cheat sheet for HTTP security headers.

 | Header                      |  Web            |  API  | Remark